-5.2.
-Housing demand shocks
+5.2 Housing Demand Shocks

-Fig. 5 plots impulse responses to an estimated housing demand shock.
+Figure 5 plots impulse responses to an estimated housing demand shock.
 In the baseline model, a positive housing demand shock drives up housing demand and house prices, and in turn, relaxes the collateral constraints of borrowers.
 Consequently, residential loans increase.
 Aggregate consumption rises on impact as a consequence of the increase in consumption of credit-constrained households, even if consumption of unconstrained households falls.
 Since an increase in residential loans crowds out nonresidential loans, both nonresidential investment and equity prices fall over time.
 In particular, when the demand for capital decreases, equity prices must fall, and thus a drop in net worth.
 So long as net worth is below the trend, the spread must rise.
 Similar to the case with capital quality shocks, bank leverage rises on impact as an outcome of the decline in net worth.
 When both consumption and residential investment increase, GDP rises over time, even if nonresidential investment falls.

-Fig. 5.
-Impulse responses to a housing demand shock.
+Figure 5: Impulse Responses to a Housing Demand Shock

 Notes: The vertical axis measures percent deviation from the steady state.

-5.3.
-Other shocks
+5.3 Other Shocks

-Next, we summarize the responses of aggregate variables to the other shocks (not reported).17 A contractionary monetary shock reduces loans and house prices.
+Next, we summarize the responses of aggregate variables to the other shocks (not reported).18 A contractionary monetary shock reduces loans and house prices.
 The negative response of nonresidential investment to the shock is primarily due to a decline in nonresidential loans.
 When the demand for capital decreases, equity prices fall over time, and bank net worth is then reduced.
 Consequently, both the spread and leverage rise.
-The responses of consumption and residential investment to the shock are affected by the behaviors of households.
+The responses of consumption and residential loans tightens the budget constraints of credit-constrained households.
 In particular, a decrease in residential loans tightens the budget constraints of credit-constrained households, leading to a decline in consumption and housing demand.
 However, consumption and the housing demand of unconstrained households vary in a different way.
 Due to the substitution effects induced by the decline in house prices, consumption falls but housing demand rises.
 When the substitution effects dominate, aggregate consumption falls, and aggregate residential investment rises.
 Residential investment is sensitive to the interest rate only when wage rigidity is present, following Iacoviello and Neri (2010).
 Absent this friction, residential investment may rise in response to a contractionary monetary shock.